microsoft/azurelinux/toolkit/docs/how_it_works/0_intro.md

 </br>

 ### Tools
-The tooling consists of a set of `Makefiles`, various go programs, a bootstrapping environment running in `Docker`, and a `chroot` environment to build in.
+The tooling consists of a set of makefiles, various Go programs, a bootstrapping environment running in `Docker`, and a `chroot` environment to build in.
 These are discussed [here](1_initial_prep.md).
 The toolkit is able to re-build all of the tools from source if desired.

 ```mermaid
 flowchart TD